-- 14.1 Internal audit is a key element of the governance arrangements and provides an independent, risk based approach. - 14.2 Internal Audit is now delivered by the Southern Internal Audit Partnership (SIAP).
+- 14.1 Internal audit is a key element of the governance arrangements and provides an independent, risk based approach. - 14.2 Internal Audit has been delivered by the Southern Internal Audit Partnership since 2019 (SIAP).
 SIAP was established in 2012 and is hosted by Hampshire County Council and is one of the largest providers of public sector internal audit in the region. - 14.3 SIAP have been externally assessed as compliant with the Public Sector Internal Audit Standards.
-In September 2015 the Institute of Internal Auditors were commissioned to complete an external assessment of the SIAP.
-In accordance with these practices (Public Sector Internal Audit Standards), and the Internal Audit Charter the Chief Internal Auditor provides a written status report to the Leadership Team and the Audit, Crime & Disorder and Scrutiny Committee, summarising the status of 'live' internal audit reports; an update on progress against the annual audit plan; a summary of internal audit performance, planning and resourcing issues; and a summary of significant issues that impact on the Chief Internal Auditor's annual opinion.
-Internal audit reviews culminate in an opinion on the assurance that can be placed on the effectiveness of the framework of risk, management, control and governance designed to support the achievement of management objectives of the service area under review. - 14.4 The majority of the revised internal audit programme had been completed in 2019/20 but due to the challenge of Covid-19 a number of audits were delayed in being finalised.
-The internal audit plan for 2020/21 will ensure adequate coverage for 2020/21 incorporating adequate level of IT coverage.
-The Head of Internal Audit's opinion is stated below:
+In September 2020 the Institute of Internal Auditors were commissioned to complete an external assessment of the SIAP.
+It confirmed that "SIAP conforms to the definition of Internal Auditing, the Code of Ethics and the standards" - 14.4 In accordance with these practices (Public Sector Internal Audit Standards), and the Internal Audit Charter the Chief Internal Auditor provides a written status report to the Leadership Team and the Audit, Crime & Disorder and Scrutiny Committee, summarising the status of 'live' internal audit reports; an update on progress against the annual audit plan; a summary of internal audit performance, planning and resourcing issues; and a summary of significant issues that impact on the Chief Internal Auditor's annual opinion.
+Internal audit reviews culminate in an opinion on the assurance that can be placed on the effectiveness of the framework of risk, management, control and governance designed to support the achievement of management objectives of the service area under review.
+A large part of the internal audit plan for 2020/21 has been delivered and includes adequate coverage of IT.
+The Head of Internal Audit's opinion is stated below;

-Annual Internal Audit Opinion 2019-20
+Annual Internal Audit Opinion 2020-2021